ReproNim/OHBMEducation-2022/Exercise/README.md

 # The Publication Exercise for the course

+# Prerequsite
+Don't have an account on github ? please create one on [GitHub](https://github.com) You will need a **token** - please navigate to your account (top right) and then go to "developer settings" and "personal access token" create a token - click on "repo" and take the token to do things like `git push` (see below).

 # JupyterHub
 JupyterHub provides the computational platform we will use.
 We can all use a common platform with all our needed software prerequisites and environment pre-set.
 This eliminates the hassle of making all this work on everyone's local computers.
 However, the downside is that you